 Once we got the camp set up, we made some lunch and just hung out for a bit.
 Jonah loves hanging out in the tent and throwing the bedding around and jumping on the air mattress - which drive mommy a little crazy!
 At least I didn't bother putting the sheets on.

 A little later, we decided to take a drive down the Blue Ridge Parkway in hopes the kids would go to sleep.
 We also wanted to scope out some local 4th of July Celebrations for the following day.
 The kids fell asleep as expected and we decided to check out this little town called Spruce Pine.
 In true mommy fashion, I packed warm clothes for the kids but not for myself, so we stopped at the local Walmart for a cheap jacket and asked about the local celebrations while inside.
 We drove into the old part of town to check it out.
-Here is a picture of the main street in historic Spruce Pine:

 Back at the campground, Jonah and daddy went to a ranger program on snakes while me and Elisabeth hung out at camp and started dinner.
 The temperature through the day was perfect.
 It was sunny, breezy and cool.
 By the time the sun started setting, it was getting chilly.
 After dinner, Kelly got a fire going and then we ate some s'mores.
 Delicious!